cchandurkar/cchandurkar/README.md

 - UI in Angular (intermediate)

 ### Occupation 👨🏼‍💻
-- I'm currently working at McGraw-Hill Education as a Senior Software Engineer
+- I'm currently working at McGraw-Hill Education as a Senior Software Engineer.
 - Before that I was pursuing master's in Computer and Information Science at UMass Dartmouth and was a Research Assistant.

 ### Contact 📫